Hanjp-IM/libhanjp/README.md

-It is library implemented for Hanjp input method engines.
+It is a library implemented for Hanjp input method engines.
 It is designed on GObject type system, so that it is easily portable to many platforms.
 You can use GObject Introspection for cross-language interoperability.